collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Why We Need Write Permission

 Example: DjangoCon US website is a deployed live and has a fairly high volume of traffic.
 We wouldn't want just anyone to be able to go into the DjangoCon repo and directly make changes.
-Occassionally, a DjangoCon organization account owner may give certain users write permission to be maintainers.
-There is often a level of trust involved in having write permission.

 </td></tr>

 <tr><td width="30%">